 Get Legal Assistance

 If you are a waitress or other restaurant employee who has faced sexual harassment at work the New Jersey sexual harassment lawyers at McOmber McOmber & Luber, P.C. can help you.
-Please call our Red Bank office at 732-842-6500, our Marlton office at 856-985-9800, OR contact us at 888-396-0736 or online for a free consultation.
+Please call our office in Red Bank, New Jersey at 732-842-6500, our Marlton, New Jersey office at 856-985-9800, or our Newark, New Jersey office at 973-787-9040 to find out more.
 We represent all clients in Middletown, Cherry Hill, and throughout New Jersey.